-types come into play.
+When working with TypeScript, developers often encounter situations where they need to handle variables with uncertain or dynamic types.
+In such cases, the unknown and any types come into play.
 These types offer flexibility, but they also have distinct characteristics and implications for type safety and code maintainability.
-In this article, we will dive deep into the differences between unknown
+In this article, we will dive deep into the differences between unknown and any, exploring their use cases, advantages, and potential pitfalls.

 For an in-depth guide on Typescript visit here.